shivannis/xandr-docs-public/xandr-docs/articles/monetize/navigate-to-the-native-assembly-gallery.md

 ---
-title : Navigate to the Native Assembly Gallery description : You can select from a variety of pre-configured native assemblies or ms.date: 10/28/2023 create your own directly from the Native Assembly Gallery.
+title: Navigate to the Native Assembly Gallery
+description: You can select from a variety of pre-configured native assemblies or ms.date: 10/28/2023
 ---

 # Navigate to the native assembly gallery